What Is Sampling Rate: Guide

 However, sometimes, a lower rate is fine enough.
 Making it higher might just overcomplicate the signal or waste your bandwidth.
 If you only have limited storage space, don’t render audio at the maximum sampling rate unless necessary.
 In many cases, a lower rate will do the same job.

-High sample rates can also lead to severe delays.
+Higher sample rates can increase processing load and system requirements, which may contribute to latency in poorly optimized systems.
 For example, when livestreaming, you won’t want audio with an especially high rate.
 The stream could lag, leading to people leaving.
 Always find a balanced sample rate that fits your current needs.

 sampling rate